-Next was his request to the Philadelphia Bar Association for an advisory
+He requested of the Philadelphia Bar Association for an advisory opinion

-opinion concerning whether lawyers can represent any company or person
+concerning whether lawyers can represent any company or person involved

-involved in the marijuana industry without violating the Canons of Ethics
+in the marijuana industry without violating the Canons of Ethics in Pennsylvania,

 rare combined opinion published by both the Philadelphia Bar Association and the Pennsylvania

-the state will gather to learn about the marijuana act and ethical issues
+from around the state gathered to learn about the marijuana act and ethical

 With the passage of the marijuana act, ATACH will be the trade organization